vennelavarshini18/git-practice-weekend-2025/REBASE.md

 - Create a branch called `feature-branch`.
 - Make several commits in the `feature-branch` to simulate a feature development process.
+- Switch to the master branch
+- Make some commits into the `master` branch

 ## Rebasing

 Now, let's assume that while you were working on your feature, changes were made to the `master` branch.
 To incorporate these changes into your feature branch, you can rebase your commits onto the latest `master` branch.

 1. Switch to the `feature-branch` by running `git checkout feature-branch`.
-2. Run `git fetch` to ensure you have the latest changes from the remote repository.
-3. Run `git rebase master` to rebase your commits onto the latest `master` branch.
+2. Run `git rebase master` to rebase your commits onto the latest `master` branch.

 <img src="https://lh3.googleusercontent.com/u/0/drive-viewer/AKGpihapdOC_T7VatzaamItAARUawhQt60tD4D5wXZOjA8PHJuxcNALSs6hTjbSZRo0CH0YBiyyfNZYVty5JZFourh2SHtvriw=w3200-h1730" alt="rebase" width="500px" height="auto">
 During the rebase process, Git will pause if there are any conflicts that need manual resolution.
 Resolve conflicts as prompted by Git.